 Rattlesnakes are prevalent in our area and were out in abundance last year.
 Because they are camouflage hunters people and pets who are bitten may never see the snake until it’s too late.
 Most dogs smell a rattlesnake well before they see or hear it.
 Rattlesnake Avoidance Training helps your dog identify the danger and know to AVOID it.
 Rattlesnake bites can be deadly if quick treatment is not obtained.
 This treatment includes antivenin and is extremely costly.
 The bruising and subsequent skin sloughing that can occur after a rattlesnake bite is very painful and requires additional veterinary treatment.

 At Yorba Regional Animal Hospital we want to help you protect your dogs before they encounter a rattler.
 We now offer Rattlesnake Aversion Classes periodically from spring through summer and sometimes into fall.
 Classes are offered with trainer Richard (Andy) Andrews.
 Andy has over 15-years of Rattlesnake Aversion Training experience and has trained thousands of both hunting dogs and family pets.
-The cost of our classes is $65 per dog and are limited to 25 dogs per day.
-Classes will resume again in the spring of 2014.
-If you would like more information on our classes or to get on the schedule please call us at (714) 921-8700
+The cost of our classes is $65 per dog and are limited to 20 dogs per day.
+If you would like more information on our classes or to get on the schedule please email Liz Flores at firstname.lastname@example.org.

 Is your best friend a large dog?
 If so he or she may be prone to getting a Gastric Torsion, commonly known as bloat.
 A gastric torsion occurs when a dog’s stomach becomes twisted inside the abdomen, blocking the flow of food and blood to the stomach.
 Dogs with an untreated torsion will usually die within a few hours.
 Deep chested dogs are most prone to Gastric Torsions some of these breeds include Rottweilers, Great Danes, German Shepherds, Weimaraners, Standard Poodles and Labrador Retreivers.
 You can usually prevent gastric torsion in your dog with a minimally invasive laparoscopic surgical procedure called Gastropexy.
 This procedure allows a veterinarian to tack the outer lining of the stomach to the abdominal wall.
 When healed this strong bond helps prevents the stomach from twisting.